xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 4 Objects the basics.md

 Object.assign(dest, [src1, src2, src3...])
 ```

-- dest: target object
+- `dest`: target object
-- src1, ... srcN: source objects
+- `src1, ... srcN`: source objects
-- It copies the properties of all source objects src1, ..., srcN into the target dest.
+- It copies the properties of all source objects `src1, ..., srcN` into the target dest.
 (Overwritten if exists)
-- The call returns dest.
+- The call returns `dest`.

 ```js
 let user = { name: "John" };